seqcode/Micro-C-Pipelines/README.md

-## NOTE: DOCUMENTATION & SOME SCRIPTS ARE UNDER DEVELOPMENT
+## NOTE: SOME SCRIPTS ARE UNDER DEVELOPMENT

 # Contents
  - [Pipeline for generating contact matrix from FASTQ files using HiC-Pro](#Pipeline-for-generating-contact-matrix-from-FASTQ-files-using-HiC-Pro)